HTO3/Hto3.SimpleSpecsDetector/README.md

 #### Nuget Package
 [![Hto3.SimpleSpecsDetector](https://img.shields.io/nuget/v/Hto3.SimpleSpecsDetector.svg)](https://www.nuget.org/packages/Hto3.SimpleSpecsDetector/)

-Fully managed .NET library to detect the specs of the hardware, available in .NET Framework or .NET Core flavors (.NET Standard 2.0).
+Fully managed .NET library to detect the specs of the hardware, available in .NET Framework or .NET Core flavors (.NET Standard).
 This library intends to keep direct and simple, don't expect to retrieve all geek info like HWiNFO, AIDA64 or Speccy provides.

 This library is ideal for obtaining simple information from PCs in Windows environment, perhaps for a troubleshooting or inventory, or simply to use in the log of your application.